Urszula Radwańska: 2012: Breaking into the top 30

 Radwańska began her season at the Sydney International.
 She qualified for the main draw defeating wildcard Sally Peers, eighth seed Iveta Benešová, and 13th seed Vania King.
 In the first round, she lost to her sister and seventh seed Agnieszka 1–6, 1–6.
-Ranked 99 at the Australian Open, Radwańska defeated qualifier Alison Riske in the first round before losing to Sorana Cîrstea 6–1, 2–6, 3–6.
+Ranked 99 at the Australian Open, Radwańska defeated qualifier Alison Riske in the first round, before losing to Sorana Cîrstea 6–1, 2–6, 3–6.
 She reached the second round of the French Open, losing to fourth seed Petra Kvitová.
 Radwańska started the grass-court season playing the $75k tournament in Nottingham.
 She saved three match points in her opening round against Misaki Doi and went on to win the title.
 Weather forced the semifinals and final to be played on the same day.
 Radwańska won both matches in three sets, defeating Irina Falconi in and CoCo Vandeweghe.
 This result granted her qualification into the main draw for the London Olympics.
 She reached her first career final at the Rosmalen Open where she lost to Nadia Petrova.

 At Wimbledon, Radwańska lost her first round to Marina Erakovic.
 She teamed up with her sister in doubles; they advanced to the third round before withdrawing due to Agnieszka's illness.

-She started out the summer hard-court season at the Silicon Valley Classic and Southern California Open where she reached the quarterfinals of both events.
+She started out the summer hardcourt season at the Silicon Valley Classic and Southern California Open where she reached the quarterfinals of both events.

 In London Olympics, she lost to eventual champion Serena Williams (2–6, 3–6).
 Partnering with her sister in doubles, she lost in the second round to the top seeded team Liezel Huber/Lisa Raymond.

-Returning to hard courts, she qualified for the main draw at Rogers Cup and Western & Southern Open where she lost to Ekaterina Makarova and Serena Williams respectively.
+Returning to hardcourts, she qualified for the main draw at Rogers Cup and Western & Southern Open where she lost to Ekaterina Makarova and Serena Williams respectively.
 At the US Open she lost in the first round to 20th seed Roberta Vinci, who subsequently eliminated her older sister in the fourth round.

 She reached back-to-back semifinal at the Tashkent Open and Guangzhou International Open but fell to Irina-Camelia Begu and Hsieh Su-wei, respectively.
 Both went on to win the title.
 At the Pan Pacific Open, she defeated Ana Ivanovic in the second round but lost to Angelique Kerber in the third.
 She lost in the first round of the China Open to Romina Oprandi, and defeated Francesca Schiavone at the first round of the Kremlin Cup.
 Her season ended with a loss to Caroline Wozniacki in round two.
-Urszula finished the season with a 47–29 record.
+Radwańska finished the season with a 47–29 record.